soroushj/ghpr-tools/README.md

     - 5: Member
     - 6: None
     - 7: Owner
-    Rows are sorted by repository owner username, repository name, and then pull request number.
+    Rows are sorted by repository owner username, repository name, pull request number, and then issue number.
     The source directory must contain owner/repo/issue-N.json and owner/repo/pull-N.json files.
 The destination directory of Crawler should normally be used as the source directory of Writer.
 The destination file will be